TempleDSS/Webscraping-Youtube/README.md

 We're working on a Zotero reading list on Youtube Studies: https://www.zotero.org/groups/2420013/youtube_studies

-And a tutorial on Webscraping YouTube with R code from API, through data wrangling, to WordFish analysis
+And a tutorial on Webscraping YouTube with R code from API, through data wrangling, to WordFish analysis.
+See Prog Hist Pipeline 1.0

+For more on scraping metadata from YouTube, see here: https://github.com/nlgarlic/YouTube-Related-Video-Similarity